 Bishopsteignton Parish Council (BPC) is a consultee of planning applications within the parish of Bishopsteignton that have been submitted to Teignbridge District Council (TDC) as the Local Planning Authority (LPA).
 BPC may make comments and/or recommendations on any Planning Application but the final decision is made by TDC.
-At TDC around 90% of decisions are made by the Senior Planning Officers under delegated powers; the delegated officers contact details will be included with the planning application specific on the TDC website.
+At TDC the majority of decisions are made by the Senior Planning Officers under delegated powers; the delegated officers contact details will be included with the planning application specific on the TDC website.
+The remaining few applications may be delegated to the TDC Planning Committee for decision.